GURU1001S/UTDTB-v5/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-UTDTB v5.0 is a massive, physics-grounded dataset designed to bridge the "scale gap" in turbofan prognostics.
-It simulates 1.1M+ flight cycles across a global fleet, providing high-fidelity signals for RUL regression, causal inference, and Physics-Informed Neural Networks (PINNs).
+UTDTB v5.0 is a large-scale, physics-grounded benchmark designed to close the realism gap in turbofan prognostics.
+It simulates 1.1M+ flight cycles across a global fleet with explicit physical degradation, causal structure, and controllable distribution shift.

 > **⚠️ Note:** All model results and ablation studies reported in this repository are based on the **ThermoPINN** baseline and are provided for benchmarking purposes only.
 The UTDTB dataset itself is entirely model-agnostic and supports a wide range of architectures (Transformers, LSTMs, GNNs).

+---

+### 💡 Why This Matters

+This benchmark highlights a critical limitation in modern AI systems:

+> Models can achieve strong predictive accuracy while failing to learn true physical laws.

+UTDTB v5 provides a controlled environment to study and address this gap.

 ---